Anxiety

 Depending on the level of Anxiety one experiences will determine the nature of treatment.

-There are however, many different ways in which we can approach treating anxiety after an appropriate diagnosis has been made.
+There are many different ways in which we can approach treating anxiety after an appropriate diagnosis has been made.